San Juan College – B-Square Ranch Field School

 The Totah Archaeological Project Field School is being offered and supported by San Juan College in partnership with Tommy Bolack and the B-Square Ranch.
 The goal of the project is to provide archaeological educational opportunities for San Juan College students, local community members, and visitors to the region, and to contribute to research on the Anasazi culture in the Totah area.

 Participants in the six-week field school session will receive instruction in archaeological excavation, survey, mapping of sites using both compass and tape as well as with hand held GPS data downloaded to GIS software, and laboratory processing of recovered cultural materials.
-Tours of local sites, as well as lectures on southwestern archaeology and contract archaeolology, and workshops on artifact and ecofact analysis are included.
-The 2014 excavation will continue with work on the great kiva at Point Pueblo.
+Tours of local sites, as well as lectures on southwestern archaeology and contract archaeology, and workshops on artifact and ecofact analysis are included.
+The 2015 excavation will continue with work on the great kiva at Point Pueblo, as well as testing of two or three other areas of the site.
 Point Pueblo is a Chacoan great house community with a great house and great kiva.
 The site dates to the AD 850-1300 time period and is located on the south side of the San Juan River immediately to the south of the city of Farmington, New Mexico.

 Admission and Costs

 Field school participants will be limited to 24 individuals.
 The Archaeological Field Methods class, ANTH 288-001, is 9 hours of undergraduate-level Humanities credit.
 In addition, up to fifteen 3-credit ANTH 280-001 or 6-credit ANTH 280-002 internships are also available.
 Special requests may be made for a 4 or 5 credit internship, but these are granted on an individual basis.